swang62/subtitle-generator/README.md

 > [!TIP]
 > Processing a video for the first time will take significantly longer than usual, since the app needs to download all the models for pytorch/huggingface.
-> To speed up docker images, if you have already used whisper in the past, or setup the project locally, you can copy over the model files from your local cache folders into the respective `./models/torch` or `./models/huggingface` folders.
+> Optionally, you can run `python preload-models.py` to download all models beforehand, and to test that everything is working.
-> These folders will be located at `$TORCH_HOME` and `$HF_HOME`.
+> For docker, if you have already used whisper in the past, or setup the project locally, you can copy over the model files from your local cache (located at `$TORCH_HOME` and `$HF_HOME`) into their respective `./models/torch` or `./models/huggingface` folders, which is mounted directly into the image.

 ## Development